cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-execution.md

 ## Updating Analysis Information

 *Secured Endpoint:* PATCH /analyses/{analysis-id}

 This endpoint forwards all requests to metadactyl.
 Please see the metadactyl documentation for details.

+## Listing Analysis Steps

+*Secured Endpoint:* GET /analyses/{analysis-id}/steps

+This endpoint forwards all requests to metadactyl.
+Please see the metadactyl documentation for details.